musfique-anam/medicine-billing-system/README.md

 ## Sample Data

-The application uses a `medicines.txt` file containing over 1000 medicine records.
+The application uses a `medicine_prices.txt` file containing over 1000 medicine records.

-You can find this file in the `data/` folder.
+You can find this file in the `resources/` folder.
 It is automatically loaded when the application starts.

 ## Tools Used